svijeev/CIDRS/README.md

 # CIDRS
-Community Interactive Dengue Reporting System
+Community Interactive Dengue Reporting System, Index Number 18550816.
+This project submitted for Master of Information Technology at University of Colombo School of Computing